alexpineda/codebuddy/README.md

 4. In inquiry mode, you can:
    - Ask questions about your activity
    - Type 'exit' to quit the program
-   - Type 'reset' to clear the log
+   - Type 'reset' to start a new session
    - Type 'continue' to resume screen capturing

 ## Note